 Pet owners should exercise caution and be aware of an illegal trend called Pet Flipping.

-In a typical pet-flipping situation, a criminal will get hold of a dog or cat either by finding it or by stealing it, and then turn around and sell it for a quick profit.
+In a typical pet-flipping situation, a criminal will get hold of a dog or cat either by finding it or by stealing it, and then turning around and selling it for a quick profit.

 Another aspect of the crime is when someone claims to be the owner of a dog or cat that someone has found and publicly advertised.
 By falsely claiming the found pet, the criminal can then sell it for profit.